Ontario Policy Change Forms (OPCF) Explained

 • OPCF 16: This endorsement lets you suspend auto insurance coverage.
 It’s generally useful if you’re not going to drive the car for extended periods.

-• OPCF 19/19A: This form determines the maximum amount your insurer will pay out in the event of a loss.
+• OPCF 19/19A: This endorsement allows you and your insurer to agree on a fixed value for your vehicle in advance, which will be paid out in the event of a total loss.

-• OPCF 27B: This is a sub-form of OPCF 27 that protects business owners when operating rented vehicles and equipment.
+• OPCF 27B: This is a sub-form of OPCF 27 that protects businesses when they are liable for damage to non-owned vehicles in their care, custody, or control during business operations.

 • OPCF 28 & 28A: These forms exclude a person from driving your car.
 You can take these forms when somebody in your family has a bad driving record, and you don’t want them to raise your rates.
 If the excluded person drives your car and gets into an accident, your insurance won’t cover any damages.